Workspaces & Environments¶

 Target root paths starting with ~/ are automatically expanded to the user's home directory.
 They mostly make sense for personal/local environments.

-Synchronizing Target Roots¶
+Managing Target Roots¶

 Target roots are defined centrally to ensure all team members use consistent paths.
 The SDK:

-- Caches locally for offline access
+- Caches roots locally for offline access

 - Validates against server on builds